 The legal process for extending your lease is called leasehold enfranchisement.
 The steps you’ll need to take are as follows:

-You will then serve your landlord with a Section 42 notice, Under the 1993 Leasehold Reform, Housing & Urban Development Act, proposing your premium for extending the lease.
+Your solicitor will serve the freeholder with a Section 42 notice, Under the 1993 Leasehold Reform, Housing & Urban Development Act, proposing your premium for extending the lease.

-You will need to specify when your landlord should respond to you with a counter notice – this must be no less than two months from the date you served the original notice.
+Your solicitor will specify when your landlord should respond to your offer; this must be no less than two months from the date you served notice.

-If you and the landlord fail to agree about the lease extension, it can be referred to an independent body known as the First Tier Tribunal.
-Orders made by the First Tier Tribunal can be appealed against in an Upper Tribunal if either party thinks there was a legal problem with original decision.
+If you and the landlord disagree about the lease extension, it can be referred to an independent body known as the First-Tier Tribunal.
+Orders made by the First-Tier Tribunal can be appealed against in an Upper Tribunal if either party thinks there was a legal problem with the original decision.
 Once the Upper Tribunal has given its ruling, it can be enforced by a county court order.
 This is a time-consuming and expensive process and is best avoided.

-However, you can typically expect to pay a total of £6,000 plus costs to extend the lease of a flat valued at £500,000 which has 95 years remaining on the lease.
-The costs could rise to £9,000 if the lease has 85 years remaining and to £70,00 if there are only 60 years remaining.
-These figures are based on the Homeowners Alliance Lease Extensions Calculator and assume a peppercorn ground rent is payable.
+To give you a rough idea, you can expect to pay around £8,000 to extend the lease of a flat valued at £500,000, which has 90 years remaining on the lease.
+The cost could rise to £10,500 if the lease has 85 years remaining and £30,500 if there are only 79 years left.

 How can I keep lease extension costs down?

-The crucial thing, when it comes to extending a lease, is to begin in plenty of time.
-If the number of years on the lease falls below 80, you will be liable for the marriage fee and the process will be much more expensive.
+When it comes to extending a lease, the crucial thing is to begin in plenty of time.
+If the number of years on the lease falls below 80, you will be liable for the marriage fee, and the process will be much more expensive.